Last updated on August 13th, 2025 at 10:42 am

 Exercise Adherence: Reasons, Benefits & Strategies for Enhancing it

-Exercise adherence is the ability to maintain any exercise programme for an extended time.
+Exercise adherence is the ability to maintain any exercise program for an extended time.
 This is the period of time to get the desired results that help develop a passion and habit for the exercise.

 Reasons to Exercise